Edward Heath

-During his time as prime minister, Heath oversaw the decimalisation of British coinage in 1971, and in 1972 he led the reformation of local government, significantly reducing the number of local authorities and creating several new metropolitan counties, much of which remains to this day.
-A strong supporter of British membership of the European Economic Community (EEC), Heath's "finest hour" came in 1973, when he led the United Kingdom into membership of what would later become the European Union.
-However, his premiership also coincided with the height of the Troubles in Northern Ireland, with his approval of internment without trial and subsequent suspension of the Stormont Parliament seeing the imposition of direct British rule.
-Unofficial talks with Provisional Irish Republican Army delegates were unsuccessful, as was the Sunningdale Agreement of 1973, which led the MPs of the Ulster Unionist Party to withdraw from the Conservative whip.
-Heath also tried to reform British trade unionism with the Industrial Relations Act, and hoped to deregulate the economy and make a transfer from direct to indirect taxation, such as with the introduction of value-added tax in 1973.
-However, a miners' strike at the start of 1974 severely damaged the Government, causing the implementation of the Three-Day Week to conserve energy.
-Attempting to resolve the situation, Heath called an election for February 1974, attempting to obtain a mandate to face down the miners' wage demands, but this instead resulted in a hung parliament, with the Conservatives losing their majority.
-Despite gaining fewer votes, the Labour Party won four more seats, and Heath resigned as Prime Minister on 4 March after talks with the Liberal Party to form a coalition government were unsuccessful.
+During his time as prime minister, Heath oversaw the decimalisation of British coinage in 1971, and a sweeping reform of local government in 1972.
+He also successfully negotiated British entry into the European Economic Community (EEC).
+However, his premiership also coincided with heightened violence during the Troubles in Northern Ireland, in response to which he imposed direct rule and approved internment without trial.
+Unofficial talks with Provisional Irish Republican Army delegates broke down, as did the Sunningdale Agreement of 1973, which led the MPs of the Ulster Unionist Party to resign the Conservative whip.
+Heath's attempts to deregulate the economy, to reform British trade unionism with the unpopular Industrial Relations Act, and to transition from direct to indirect taxation, such as with the introduction of value-added tax in 1973, were undermined by a miners' strike at the start of 1974 that severely damaged the Government.
+In response, Heath introduced a Three-Day Week to conserve energy and called an election for February 1974 in an attempt to obtain a mandate to face down the miners' wage demands.
+Instead, the result was a hung parliament, with the Conservatives losing their majority.
+Despite receiving fewer votes, the Labour Party had four more seats than the Conservatives, and Heath resigned as Prime Minister on 4 March after talks with the Liberal Party to form a coalition government were unsuccessful.

-After losing a second successive election in October 1974, Heath's leadership was challenged by Margaret Thatcher and, on 4 February, she narrowly outpolled him in the first round.
-Heath chose to resign the leadership rather than contest the second round, returning to the backbenches, where he would remain until 2001.
-In 1975, he played a major role in the referendum on British membership of the EEC, campaigning for the eventually successful "remain" vote.
-Heath would later become an embittered critic of Thatcher during her time as prime minister, speaking and writing against the policies of Thatcherism.
+After losing a second successive election to Wilson in October 1974, Heath's leadership of the party was challenged by his former Education Secretary, Margaret Thatcher.
+On 4 February 1975, she unexpectedly outpolled him in the first round of votes.
+Heath withdrew from the race and returned to the backbenches.
+Although he campaigned with Thatcher for the successful "yes" side of the 1975 referendum on British membership in the EEC, Heath would become an embittered critic during her time as prime minister, speaking and writing against the policies of Thatcherism.
 Following the 1992 election, he became Father of the House, until his retirement from the Commons in 2001.
-He died in 2005, aged 89.
-Heath has been described by the BBC as "the first working-class meritocrat" to become Conservative leader in "the party's modern history" and "a One Nation Tory in the Disraeli tradition who rejected the laissez-faire capitalism that Thatcher would enthusiastically endorse."
+Heath died in 2005, aged 89.
+He has been described by the BBC as "the first working-class meritocrat" to become Conservative leader in "the party's modern history" and "a One Nation Tory in the Disraeli tradition who rejected the laissez-faire capitalism that Thatcher would enthusiastically endorse."